goessner/mdmath/docs/publication.md

 ---
 ```

 > Note that Frontmatter syntax used here must strictly obey `JSON` syntax.
-So it is more restrictive than YAML based Frontmatter syntaxes.
+So it is more restrictive than `YAML` based Frontmatter syntaxes.

+*mdmath* offers a very basic but useful *Table Of Content* command.
+While editing Markdown ...

+1. Invoke comand `Insert Table of Content` from Command Palette or press <kbd>Ctrl</kbd>+<kbd>K</kbd> <kbd>T</kbd>.
+2. Manually remove unwanted ToC entries.
+3. Done.

 ## 5. Styling